Rationalizing Path-Independent Choice Rules: Introduction

 The main difference between our work and the classical literature on social choice is that we assume the utility function (or the preference relation) is over sets of contracts, whereas in the classic setting, the utility function (or the preference relation) is over individual contracts (see \citet{moulin85} for a summary).
-Likewise, our choice rule is combinatorial (see \citet{Echenique2007}), whereas in the classical setting, multiple contracts represent indecision of the agent, and the agent is eventually assigned only one contract.
-Therefore, our results are independent of the social choice literature on rationalizability.
+Likewise, our choice rule is combinatorial,\footnote{ Combinatorial choice is a common characteristic of many allocation problems in the real world.
+It plays a crucial role in combinatorial auctions \citep{cramton2006combinatorial,de2003combinatorial}, land allocation \citep{bleakley2014land}, and allocation of airport landing slots \citep{schummer2013assignment}, among other cases.
+See \citet{milgrom2017discovering} who provides in-depth discussions of practical examples and highlights the importance of the combinatorial nature of many allocation problems.} whereas in the classical setting, multiple contracts represent the indecision of the agent, and the agent is eventually assigned only one contract.
+Therefore, our results are independent of the social choice literature on rationalizability.\footnote{ At the same time, we note that the appeal of path independence as a normatively desirable property is not affected by these differences, and hence is as relevant in our combinatorial choice context as in the classical setting.
+Recall our discussion in the first paragraph of the Introduction for the interpretation of path independence in our context.}

-Ordinal concavity was recently introduced in \citet{hakoyeyo2022}.
-Even though their formulation differs from ours, it is easy to check that their definition reduces to ours in the present paper's setting.
-In another recent work, \citet{yang2020} shows that path-independent choice rules are rationalizable, but he does not provide any representation results for path-independent choice rules. \citet{chayen17} make a connection between the theory of path-independent choice rules and matching theory and utilize this connection to advance both fields.
+Even though path independence has been studied in the context of combinatorial choice (e.g., \cite{Echenique2007} and \cite{alva2018warp}), there are only a few papers that study rationalizability of these choice rules.
+In a recent work, \citet{yang2020} shows that path-independent choice rules are rationalizable,\footnote{ For a detailed discussion of rationalizability of path-independent choice rules, see Section 5 of \citet{yang2020} as well as \cite{alva2018warp}.} but he does not provide necessary or sufficient conditions for a utility function to ensure that the corresponding choice rule satisfies path independence.
+Less relatedly, \cite{chambers2018characterization} consider a setting with continuous transfers and characterize combinatorial demand functions that can be rationalized by quasi-linear preferences, through continuity and the law of demand.